bitstarr/grav-theme-chassis/readme.md

 We are using some gulp magic to help with boring and repetitive tasks.
 Please learn first about the file structure and the way assets are organized and processed in this project.

+## Dependecies

+@TODO list grav plugins here, point to the kickstart

 ## File Structure

 ````